cdelcastillo21/pyslurmtq/README.rst

      - Description
      - Optional?
    * - cmd
-     - The command to be executed.
+     - The main command to be executed in parallel.
      - No
    * - cores
      - The number of CPU cores to allocate for the task.
      - Yes
    * - pre
-     - The command to be executed in serial before the main parallel command.
+     - Pre-process command to be executed in serial before the main parallel command.
      - Yes
    * - post
-     - The command to be executed in serial after the main parallel command.
+     - Post-process command to be executed in serial after the main parallel command.
      - Yes
    * - cdir
      - The directory to change to before executing the main parallel command.